legendu-net/blog/misc/content/2016-12-28-docker-tips.markdown

 ## Tricks and Traps

-1. ADD vs COPY: ADD auto untar which is tricky
+1. ADD vs COPY: ADD auto untar which is tricky.
+It is suggested that you avoid use ADD unless you are clear about the side effect.

 2. Don't forget to forward port while using docker containers.
 For example, if use Git in a docker container,